 The conversion of the site to a construction demolition fill area for large projects such as the Golden Casting demolition and the Central Middle School demolition (completed in 2007) has proved a valuable tool to preserve landfill capacity.
 In 2013, we received debris from a small Town of Hope demolition project totaling 1,989.52 tons diverted from our municipal landfill.
 In 2014, we diverted 160 tons of debris from our landfill for construction of a duplex on 9th street in Columbus.
-In 2019, our construction demolition site was used for 1,296 tons of C/D material.
+In 2022, our construction demolition site was used for 342 tons of C/D material, if we use the site over 50 tons per day, scales are required.
 We will continue to use this site for municipal projects that are acceptable for disposal.
+We estimate only 25% of the permitted capacity has been filled leaving 30.5 acres undeveloped at the site.
+A large portion of the 25% occurred while Golden Foundry was disposing of foundry sand.
+Since the transition to a C/D Site the majority of the disposal has been from demolished houses (2008 Flood), or special projects (ex.
+Commons Mall).
+Upon closure we estimate needing \$506,112 and \$209,611 for post-closure care per June 2022 Local Government Test estimates.